jwilliamsresearch/jwilliamsresearch/README.md

 I am a PhD Student at the Horizon Centre for Doctoral Training and the Nottingham Geospatial Institute at the University of Nottingham.
 My research interests are in Geographic Information Science, Platial Information, and Information Visualisation.

-- 🔭 I’m currently working on forming the Leisure Walking Systems Working Group as part of the Horizon Impact Grants.
+- 🔭 I’m currently working on forming the Leisure Walking Systems Working Group as part of the Horizon Impact Grant.
 - 🌱 I’m currently learning about workshop and working group organisation, in addition to further enhancing my skills in platial-based analysis.

 <!--